spxy/clpc/README.md

     `~/.emacs.d`, so this section recommends keeping your initialization program in `~/.emacs.d/init.el`.

-Before we end this unit, let us take a quick look on how to access the built-in help.
+### Unit 2.3: Emacs Help

 Emacs has a rich built-in help and beginners as well as experienced users rely heavily on the built-in help.
 Here are some steps to get started with the help system:

  1. Enter the following command to get help on how to use the help
     features: